YukunXia/Carla_iLQR_MPC/README.md

 ### MPC

 Run the route following iLQR program iteratively at 10Hz is the MPC in the video demonstrated in the first section.
+However, the running frequency could be higher than 1000Hz, since the average time per run is about 500-700us, when time step for prediction = 60, iteration per run = 300.
+Besides, the performance almost has no change when the iteration per run increases from 50 to 300.

+*Test Platform: i7-7700HQ*

+## To-Do-List

+- Automatic data collection for system identification, with uncertainty considered
+- Collect data directly from IMU, rather than calling Carla API
+- Model considers the slope of the terrian, or dynamically provides terrian information
+- Implement iLQG
+- Implement Box-DDP
+- Consider the constraints from obstacles
+- Adaptively change the cost function